Home > Child Trust Fund > Investing in stocks and shares

 At OneFamily, we offer two adult ISAs that invest in stocks and shares on your behalf.
 That means you don’t need to choose which companies to buy shares in, our fund managers do that for you.
 You simply need to choose between two funds – one slightly riskier than the other.

-If you have a Child Trust Fund with us, you’ll be able to easily transfer money into a Stocks and Shares ISA or Lifetime ISA (or a bit in both!) once you turn 18 by logging into your online account.
+If you have a Child Trust Fund or Junior ISA with us, you’ll be able to easily transfer money into a Stocks and Shares ISA or Lifetime ISA (or a bit in both!) once you turn 18 by logging into your online account.

-If you don't have a Child Trust Fund, you can open either account with a £25 direct debit or a lump sum of £250, and register for an online account so you can see how it performs.
+Or you can open either ISA with a £25 direct debit or a lump sum of £250.

 We’ve produced a short video to explain how investing in stocks and shares could work for you.